thekidnamedkd/PierresMVC.Solution/README.md

 * _There you can use the command ```$dotnet restore``` to open add proper system files._
 * _After those files are in place you can use the command ```$dotnet run``` to open the application in your terminal._
 * _The website should be available at http://localhost:5000/ in the browser of your choice.
 * _If your are experiencing issues, make sure you have the .NET Core installed for your operating system.
 If you are unsure go here https://dotnet.microsoft.com/download/dotnet-core/2.2.
 Find the right version for you and install.
-Then restart from step 3._
+Restart from top of instructions._
 * _Follow the onscreen prompts._